Sarumathi-G23/Clustering-Algorithm/README.md

 # Clustering-Algorithm

-This repository performs customer segmentation using the Mall Customers dataset.
-Clustering is done based on Annual Income and Spending Score.
-K-Means clustering is used for partition-based segmentation.
-DBSCAN is applied to identify density-based clusters and noise points.
-Hierarchical clustering includes both agglomerative and divisive methods.
-Dendrograms are used to visualize hierarchical relationships.
-Each algorithm reveals different customer behavior patterns.
-The project compares clustering performance and interpretability.
-Python and Scikit-learn are used for implementation.
-This work demonstrates unsupervised learning for business insights.
+This repository focuses on implementing and comparing multiple unsupervised clustering algorithms for customer segmentation and pattern discovery.
+The project applies clustering techniques on structured customer datasets to identify meaningful groups based on purchasing behavior and feature similarity.
+K-Means clustering is used for partition-based segmentation, providing clear and interpretable clusters.
+DBSCAN is applied to discover density-based clusters and to identify outliers or noise points within the data.
+Hierarchical clustering, including agglomerative and divisive approaches, is utilized to analyze hierarchical relationships between data points, with dendrograms used for visualization.
+Each algorithm highlights different aspects of customer behavior and data structure.
+The repository demonstrates how clustering methods vary in performance, scalability, and interpretability.
+All implementations are done using Python and Scikit-learn, showcasing practical applications of unsupervised learning for business analytics and decision-making.